The Architecture of Agency Volume 5 The Myth of Objective Value

 If the case is this straightforward, why does nearly everyone still believe in moral objectivity?
 Because it feels safe.
 Objectivity lets you condemn others without self-doubt.
 It lets you demand action without negotiating values.
 It provides clarity in conflict — your opponents are not people who value differently but people who are factually wrong, and one does not negotiate with error.

 That clarity is fake.
-It is the clarity of the absolutist who has hidden his premises even from himself, and it makes moral disputes interminable, because neither side has any vocabulary for the valuations actually driving the disagreement.
+It is the clarity of the absolutist who has hidden his premises even from himself, and it makes moral disputes interminable, because neither side has any vocabulary for the valuations driving the disagreement.
 Once you see that morality is structured value, the illusion dissolves, and the questions change.
 You stop asking “what is the right thing to do?” in a vacuum.
 You start asking: What do I value, and what follows from that?
 And, where others are involved: What do we value, and how do we coordinate?

 The Birth of Moral Agency